 A front door reveals many things: where to enter the home, what the owner’s style represents, and often it implies when the home was built.
 A door welcomes guests and sets the tone for what is on the other side, so establishing your home’s decor can start with something as simple as what you choose for this feature.

 Doors are built in many different styles, and each one represents an era of architecture.
 Most homeowners choose to match the door to the character of the home.
 Doors change over time as architectural styles come in and out of vogue; new materials are developed that provide better weather protection, and sometimes a home just needs a change.
 Putting on a new door can give your home a fresh look.

-What should you consider when replacing your door?
+What should you consider when getting a new Home Door Installation?
 Start with style.
 According to Mark Kreskowski, of Pella Windows and Doors, “Craftsman style doors are very popular now.
 European three-quarter glass doors are popular as well, and contemporary style doors are just starting to come in vogue.”
 Contemporary doors, with their clean lines and minimalist aesthetic, go well with homes featuring a midcentury modern look, but all of these doors work well on a range of architectural styles in our area, so homeowners have options.

 There are several basic door styles to choose from:

 Traditional usually has raised panels—anywhere from one to twelve on the door front to give it some detail and depth.
 These are popular on colonial homes as well as some classic ranch style houses.

 Craftsman doors are for cottages, bungalows, or post and beam mountain style homes.
 These rustic doors are so popular that many homeowners are adjusting other architectural features so they can use one on their home.
 Find some more amazing options at Lewis River Doors online